HardyHelms/maze_comp3350/README.md

    - Yellow squares will be randomly generated in the maze that, once hit, will disappear
    - Once all coins are collected (disappear), the exit gate will open
 3. Color Swap:
-   - Use number keys on the keyboard to change the color of the user's square in the maze
+   - Use number keys on the keyboard to change the color of the maze

 ## Requirements
 - **MARS MIPS Simulator** (recommended: a recent MARS jar)